 (4) The Welfare Reps shall ensure that there is appropriate support available for students before, during and after the balloting sessions.

-(5) If there is a waiting list after the ballot, the JCR President shall ordinarily assign rooms to those on the list in the order of the ballot.
+(5) If there is a waiting list after the ballot, the Vice-President – Domestic shall ordinarily assign rooms to those on the list in the order of the ballot.
 They should take appropriate advice, acting within confidentiality guidelines and passing on any information from the Welfare Reps, from the Domestic Bursar on behalf of Welfare Committee if there are welfare issues that necessitate different allocations.
 See part C for waiting list specifications.

 (6) The Room Ballot shall be drawn in Michaelmas Term, as soon as possible after the election of the new JCR President.
 The sessions for selecting rooms shall take place in 4th Week of Hilary Term, or at another suitable time in Hilary Term at the discretion of the JCR Committee in consultation with the Accommodation Manager and Domestic Bursar, except in circumstances detailed by subsection 7.

-(9) x.
-In any matter relating to the room ballot not explained here, the JCR President shall act according to their discretion, but with the approval of the JCR Committee and in especial consultation with the Domestic and Food Rep and Accommodation Manager.
+(10) In any matter relating to the room ballot not explained here, the JCR President shall act according to their discretion, but with the approval of the JCR Committee and in special consultation with the Vice-President – Domestic and Accommodation Manager.

 iii) Waiting lists specifications

-(1) In order to avoid students being left unhoused by the beginning of term: Should the Unhoused waiting list be populated then that population will be automatically treated as if, though retaining their positions relative to one another on the Unhoused waiting list, they are 1st on the Frewin Waiting List once the following condition has been satisfied.
-There remains only ten days before the Sunday of 0th week of Michaelmas OR there remains the number of days equal to one half the number of people still on the Unhoused waiting list (rounded up) before the Sunday of 0th week of Michaelmas (in case the list is particularly long that year).
+(1) In order to avoid students being left unhoused by the beginning of term: Should the Unhoused waiting list be populated then that population will be automatically treated as if, though retaining their positions relative to one another on the Unhoused waiting list, they are 1st on the Frewin Waiting List once there remains only ten days before the Sunday of 0th week of Michaelmas OR there remains the number of days equal to one half the number of people still on the Unhoused waiting list (rounded up) before the Sunday of 0th week of Michaelmas, whichever is greater

-(3) Those who believe they are likely to be unable to reply to a room offer via email within an appropriate amount of time must do the following: Nominate a proxy who may make decisions on their behalf AND/OR provide the Vice-President – Domestic with the necessary information to contact them by means other than email.
+(6) Those who believe they are likely to be unable to reply to a room offer via email within an appropriate amount of time (24 hours from sending) must do the following: Nominate a proxy who may make decisions on their behalf or provide the Vice-President – Domestic with the necessary information to contact them by means other than email.
 Furthermore, requests for additional time to accept or reject a room offer will be agreed to or denied by the JCR president or Vice-President – Domestic at their discretion.

 6) Appendix F – The Brasenose Ball